 Affordable investments

-Portugal’s low cost of living, as well as the exceptional value of real estate prices, continues to entice many expats to the area.
+Portugal’s low cost of living and exceptional real estate values continue to attract many expats to the area.

-The Silver Coast first started gaining popularity in the late ‘90s with overseas buyers when the A8 motorway was built between Lisbon and the medieval town of Obidos, which greatly improved access to the region.
+The Silver Coast first started gaining popularity in the late ‘90s with overseas buyers when the A8 motorway was built between Lisbon and the medieval town of Óbidos, which greatly improved access to the region.

 Rich history